SoftUni-Internal/interactive-content/EN/09-Exam-Preparation/02-Problem.md

 **Functionality:**

-When the craft command is called, the action happens.
+When the "craft" command is given, the action performed.

-You should start crafting the given present, by assigning the dwarfs which are the readiest:
+You should start crafting the present, by assigning the dwarfs which are ready:

 - The dwarfs that you should select are the ones with energy **above** 50 units